 What You Must Know:

-This question relies on your knowledge of ATP synthesis and how ATP synthase is involved in this process
+This question relies on your knowledge of ATP synthesis and how it is involved in this process in chloroplasts.

-in chloroplasts.
-Using this, you will be able to choose the best image representing ATP synthesis from
+Choose the best image representing ATP synthesis from the options provided.

 Passage-Based Questions